 One or more linguistic features surfaced in the comparison along with their relative difference values

-Creating a new insight
+Creating new insight cards

 Adding verbatim examples

-- Click 'View insights' to see a collection of all insight cards created for a particular project
+From the comparison explorer, click 'View insights' to see a collection of all insight cards created for a particular project

 Click ‘Add a quote’ to view a selection of verbatim examples for a particular language element

-Here are a few ideas to get you thinking:
+Here are a few ideas:

-- Testing geographic specific advertising copy
+Testing geography-specific advertising copy

-- Implementing an escalation process when customers use churn indicative language in live chats with support agents
+Implementing an escalation process when customers use churn indicative language in live chats with support agents

-- Updating or adding new buyer personas to support sales and marketing efforts
+Updating or adding new buyer personas to support sales and marketing efforts

-- Launching an advertising campaign that exploits the identified weak points of a competitor
+Launching an advertising campaign that exploits the identified weak points of a competitor